silnrsi/fontdocs/README.md

 The system can create alternate-flavor markdown specifically for SIL font Product Sites.
 The content of these files can be copied and pasted directly into product site page text edit fields.
 There are a few important considerations:

 Any page that displays the webfonts must have a special shortcode added that lists the fonts used on the page and references the fonts as uploaded to the server.
-It is enclosed in a CSS comment: (for an example see `features.md`)
+It is enclosed in a CSS comment.
+For an example see `features.md`.
+These comments are processed by the `makepsmd.py` script and used to transform the markdown into what is expected by the product sites system.

 ```
 <!-- PRODUCT SITE ONLY
 [font id='charis' face='CharisSIL-Regular' italic='CharisSIL-Italic' bold='CharisSIL-Bold' bolditalic='CharisSIL-BoldItalic' size='150%']
 -->
 ```

+The `makepsmd.py` script will also transform any explicit font feature styling into a new class unique to that setting and add a supporting [font] shortcode at the end of the document.
+This is to work around issues with WordPress filtering of explicit styling.

 Images on Product Site pages also require a special comment syntax that specifies the exact link for the image: (for an example see `design.md`)